 - Access to online videos through the Haas Technical Education Centre network (HTEC) and the Edge Factor webpage to all NTIP students and lecturing staff via their cell phones.
 These videos supplement their available textbook learning materials. - Preferential access (through NTIPs international partnership with the National Institute for Metalworking Skills (NIMS)), to the already developed and implemented ToolingU online learning materials and classes.
-The available materials and classes cover a wide spectrum of the theoretical training elements for the practical competencies and subjects applicable to metalworking, machining, and toolmaking from basic to advanced level. - Implementation of a PLM (product life cycle management) based platform combined with a learning management system (LMS), Moodle and a MIS (Management Information System) system and financial management system.
-Through this NTIP will be able to create online learning materials that address the need of the toolmaker qualifications' trade theory subjects.
-Students will be able to access the system and complete trade theory subjects in preparation for tests and examinations. - All practical work with students to complete their credential work pieces as well as international examinations associated with it will be completed at the learning factories. - All tests and examinations for trade theory will take place at the learning factories.
+The available materials and classes cover a wide spectrum of the theoretical training elements for the practical competencies and subjects applicable to metalworking, machining, and toolmaking from basic to advanced level. - All practical work with students to complete their credential work pieces as well as international examinations associated with it will be completed at the learning factories. - All tests and examinations for trade theory will take place at the learning factories.